quantumish/optd-original/docs/src/rule_engine.md

 # Rules and Rule Engine

-optd has a rule match engine based on Rust macros so that it is easier for developers to programmatically define a rule.
+optd_og has a rule match engine based on Rust macros so that it is easier for developers to programmatically define a rule.

 ## Define a Rule Matcher

-optd developers can define a rule by either implementing the `Rule` trait or use the helper macros.
-Both examples can be found under `optd-datafusion-repr/src/rules`.
+optd_og developers can define a rule by either implementing the `Rule` trait or use the helper macros.
+Both examples can be found under `optd_og-datafusion-repr/src/rules`.

 ```rust
 // A join B -> B join A